 Besides being schedule efficient, these two flows allowed the early identification and addressing of any issues before the final integration to complete the instrument.
 Indeed, the principle of testing at the lowest applicable level in order to catch problems early was followed throughout.
 In particular there were no thermal vacuum tests or vibration tests at VIS level as its constituent units had already been tested, and the only additions were the harnesses.
 Also, while there was a case for electromagnetic susceptibility and emissivity tests at VIS level, the individual units had already been tested and there was little additional information to be had until they were assembled within the spacecraft with the appropriate grounding arrangements.
-Full calibrations on the detector chains were carried out as described in Sect.
-3.1.3, but this lacked the potential electronic crossinterference between the twelve blocks, so this was checked at Focal Plane Array level in the first of the flows above.
-The readout noise in the 144 quadrants of the 36 CCDs was between 2.2 and 4.1 e-, compliant with the requirement that it not exceed $4.5 e^{-}$ .
-The levels were consistent with those achieved at block level, and hence the noise levels are unaffected by neighbouring blocks.
-Budgetting of the test cycles and testing levels prevented over-testing from the accumulation of tests at each stage.
-This verification programme also took into account that the permitted number of actuations of the Shutter at ambient pressure was limited by its MoS2 lubrication.
+Budgeting of the test cycles and testing levels prevented over-testing from the accumulation of tests at each stage.
+This verification programme also took into account that the permitted number of actuations of the Shutter at ambient pressure was limited by its MoS_2 lubrication.